trentphoto/eleventy-netlify-boilerplate-1/README.md

 # Secretariat Media website

-Website for our digital media production company based on the East Coast.
+Website for Secretariat, a media company based on the East Coast.

 Built with 11ty, netlifycms and netlify.